Exploring laser-driven neutron sources for neutron capture cascades and the production of neutron-rich isotopes

 Furthermore, the maximum values of the abundances $N_i$ ($i$ up to $4$) shown in Fig.~\ref{fig:sec_abu_prod_N_res12} are found at the end of the $10^4$ neutron pulses, with the only exception being the $^{256}_{99}$Es isotope of $^{255}_{99}$Es.
 For this case saturation occurs at low and high neutron energy, where $N_1$ already peaks at around $9000$ neutron pulses.
 This is due to the quite short lifetime of $^{256}_{99}$Es.

-We note that $^{126}_{51}$Sb, $^{176}_{71}$Lu and $^{187}_{75}$Re are at or are near the branching point isotopes of the $s$-process \citep{KlayPRC1991, DollPRC1999, KappelerAPJ1993, KappelerAPJ1991, KappelerPPNP1999, BattagliaEPJA2016}.
-The elements Lu, Re, Os, Tm, Ir and Au are close to the region of the the waiting point $N = 126$ of the $r$-process \citep{PanovAA2009, NegoitaRRP2016}, where $N$ is the neutron number of isotopes.
+We note that $^{126}_{51}$Sb, $^{176}_{71}$Lu and $^{187}_{75}$Re are at or are near the branching point isotopes of the $s$-process \cite{KlayPRC1991, DollPRC1999, KappelerAPJ1993, KappelerAPJ1991, KappelerPPNP1999, BattagliaEPJA2016}.
+The elements Lu, Re, Os, Tm, Ir and Au are close to the region of the the waiting point $N = 126$ of the $r$-process \cite{PanovAA2009, NegoitaRRP2016}, where $N$ is the neutron number of isotopes.
+This waiting point is the last point at which the $r$-process path approaches the valley of stability, due to the low binding energy and the high half-life at the shell closure, before the production of the heaviest nuclides.
+It has been shown in the sensitivity study \cite{MumpowerPPNP2016}, that the abundances of nuclides around this point are highly influenced by the uncertainties of the properties of these nuclides.
 Measurements of the properties of the neutron-rich nuclei produced from these seed nuclides, as well as the neutron capture cascade itself, would improve our understanding of the neutron-capture nucleosynthesis in astrophysics.
-In addition, $^{248}_{95}$Am produced by $^{244}_{95}$Am capturing $4$ neutrons, and $^{258}_{99}$Es and $^{259}_{99}$Es produced by $^{255}_{99}$Es capturing $3$ and $4$ neutrons, respectively, are beyond the heaviest isotopes of Am and Es that have been accessed so far in the laboratory \citep{ThoennessenRPP2013, ThoennessenBook2016, ThoennessenIJMPE2014, ThoennessenIJMPE2015, ThoennessenIJMPE2016, ThoennessenIJMPE2017, ThoennessenIJMPE2018, ThoennessenIJMPE2019}.
+In addition, $^{248}_{95}$Am produced by $^{244}_{95}$Am capturing $4$ neutrons, and $^{258}_{99}$Es and $^{259}_{99}$Es produced by $^{255}_{99}$Es capturing $3$ and $4$ neutrons, respectively, are beyond the heaviest isotopes of Am and Es that have been accessed so far in the laboratory \cite{ThoennessenRPP2013, ThoennessenBook2016, ThoennessenIJMPE2014, ThoennessenIJMPE2015, ThoennessenIJMPE2016, ThoennessenIJMPE2017, ThoennessenIJMPE2018, ThoennessenIJMPE2019}.
 This indicates that we could get access to such neutron-rich isotopes in a regime that has never been access to by other means in the laboratory.
-Furthermore, $^{129}_{51}$Sb is also an interesting case for fundamental nuclear physics as it has recently been found to show the signal of emerging nuclear collectivity \citep{GrayPRL2020}.
+Furthermore, $^{129}_{51}$Sb is also an interesting case for fundamental nuclear physics as it has recently been found to show the signal of emerging nuclear collectivity \cite{GrayPRL2020}.